 Remy has undergraduate and graduate degrees from the University of Washington.
 In his spare time, Remy volunteers board leadership and strategic advice to social service, civic and human rights organizations and is an American Marshall Memorial Fellow.

-Phoebe has an MBA from the University of Washington Foster School of Business and a Bachelor’s degree in Psychology from University of California Santa Cruz.
+Lindsay holds an MBA from the University of Washington, Foster School of Business and a BA in history from Middlebury College.